Mirzzie/SystemMonitor/README.md

 # SystemMonitor

-A Cloud Native System Monitoring App using Amazon EKS
+A Cloud Native System Monitoring Flask App using Amazon EKS

 ## Tools and Platforms
 - Docker